 - Who will be responsible if and when a drone hits an individual or damages a unit, home, or other infrastructure in the community?
 In addition to requiring drone operators to provide proof of registration, community associations may also want to require drone operators to provide proof of insurance and to agree to indemnify the community association in the event of an accident.

 - Will there by any limits on when and how many recreational and commercial drones can be used in the community at any given time or on how heavy the drones can weigh (the more a drone weighs, the faster the propellers are required to spin, increasing the noise) to eliminate noise pollution?

 Drones are coming to your community, whether your association is ready for them or not.
 Community associations should consider whether and to what extent they will allow recreational and commercial drones to operate in their community and should work with legal counsel who specialize in community association law to review your association’s governing documents and to advise on how best to eliminate or regulate recreational and commercial drone usage in your community.

 Kayleigh B. Long is an attorney with Hirzel Law, PLC and focuses her practice in the areas of appellate law, community association law and civil litigation.
 Ms. Long obtained her Juris Doctor degree from Indiana University Robert H. McKinney School of Law, where she graduated in the top 5 of her class and served as the Senior Executive Editor on the Indiana Law Review.
 Her law review note was selected for publication in the Indiana Law Review, and she recently had an article published in the Denver Law Review.
-She can be reached at (248) 478-1800 or at [email protected].
+She can be reached at (248) 480-8758 or at firstname.lastname@example.org.